nullnet-labs/nullnet-docs/tutorials/fullstack-bootstrap/backend/00-initialize-java-spring-boot-backend.md

           - Name: `DB_USERNAME`, Value: `sa`
           - Name: `DB_PASSWORD`, Value: ``
             - If the variable doesn't appear after entering no value, you may add a dummy value to initialize the variable, then press `Edit...` to empty its value while keeping the variable
+        - Press `Apply` and close the Run Configurations window
   - Basic logging config
     - `logging.file.name=application.log`
     - `logging.level.org.springframework.web=INFO`